 With literally thousands of different types and brands of paint, it's difficult to determine a single value for the average thickness of dried paint.
-In general, there are two types of residential paints available to the consumer: ones that are oil based and ones that are water based.
+In general, there are two types of residential paints available to the consumer: oil-based and water-based.
 Then there are exterior and interior paints.
 There are also generally 5 different finishes (or sheens) that the paint can come in: flat, eggshell, satin, semi-gloss, and gloss.
-In addition to this, the thickness of the paint also depends on it's age, whether the wall is primed or not, how you actually apply it to the wall, and, obviously, how many coats of you apply.
+In addition to this, the thickness of the paint also depends on its age, whether the wall is primed or not, how you actually apply it to the wall, and, obviously, how many coats of you apply.

 Can Color Influence a Room's Size?

 When painting a room, it's obvious that the choice of color is a major decision.
 Choosing the right color is not often that easy and may require taking samples and test painting certain areas.
 Wall color is probably one of the most important factors in determining what the overall tone and feel of a room is (does it feel like home or like a dungeon, etc.).
 It's also a factor that influences how well you sleep, your mood when you wake up, and even how often a couple gets intimate.
 Moreover, wall colors can greatly influence how big or small a room feels when you are in it.

 Based on my research regarding colors, it's generally accepted that the darker the color of the walls, the smaller the room will feel.
 Since how people see and feel things is different for everyone, the "size" of a room based on color is subjective and it cannot easily be quantified.
 This conclusion is in line with what I felt when I looked at my daughter's finished room.
 The bright pink room did indeed feel somewhat smaller than when it was white.

 My Daughter's Room